jonathanmanton/CKA-review/pod-hostpath/pod-hostpath.md

-Host path volume on /host
+Host path of /opt on node, mounted on /host in container Read-only
-Read-only